GoncharMV/Gonchar_Java_11_test/README.md

 2. Checks if the entered name is "John" and responds accordingly.
 3. Accepts a numeric array and prints all elements divisible by 3.

+4. Validates if a bracket sequence is correct

 ## Features